In the early 20th century Thomas Edison described our present situation:

 The Defense Department has proposed huge solar farms on military bases.
 The area required for one solar farm (a square mile of panels) could instead host 16 geothermal plants producing three times the energy at about a fourth the cost — and not just during the day!
 For less than the cost of an equivalent solar farm or one F-35 fighter, we could put a deep geothermal plant on practically any military installation in the US, save taxpayers $billions, make the bases more secure, become completely energy independent AND free up precious oil for use as fuel, lubricants or for the production of plastics.

-An added benefit ... as realized in Santa Rosa, CA, for instance ... is that wastewater from sewers and storm runoff is used for "input" to the power-generation station.
-Solids are removed (conventionally) from the wastewater before gray-water is injected into the wells.
-The waste-water is returned to the aquafer where it is naturally heated back to natural temperature.
-Solids can even be warmed with derivative heat and composted to generate methane gas.
+An added benefit ... as realized in Santa Rosa, CA ... is that wastewater from sewers and storm runoff is used for "input" to the geothermal process.
+First, solids are removed (conventionally) from the wastewater and composted with derivative heat to generate methane gas.
+At the geothermal plant, the "gray-water" is cycled to the deep aquafer where it is naturally boiled back to steam.

 Ultimately clean water is returned to the local aquafer or as steam piped to heat local buildings — just as many power plants do today.
 The Department of Energy is looking for just such funding opportunities!
 The administration could use it as part of a "new New Deal".
 For instance, The whole of Long Island could be supplied from several plants located discretely between east- and westbound lanes of the Long Island Expressway.